InterfaceConsciousness/interfaceconsciousness.github.io/_pages/publications.md

 ## Miscellanous
 * [Artificial Consciousness as Interface Representation](https://doi.org/10.48550/arXiv.2508.04383), *Lecture Notes in AI 16058 (Proceedings of AGI-25)*, 2025, Cham: Springer, pp. 135-146.

+* /w C.M.
+Signorelli & I. Cea.
+[We need to explain subjective experience, but its explanation may not be mechanistic](https://doi.org/10.31234/osf.io/e6kdg_v3), *Neuroscience of Consciousness*, accepted.

 * Daoist Unity of Science, the Bifurcation of Nature, and Technology, in press.

 * [Category theory in consciousness science: going beyond the correlational project](https://doi.org/10.1007/s11229-024-04718-5), *Synthese*, 204, 69, 2024.